Blues' Nate Prosser: Signs two-year pact

 Prosser secured a two-year contract with St. Louis on Wednesday, Lou Korac of NHL.com reports.

-Prosser was used sparingly in Minnesota last season -- logging a mere 39 contests.
-The 31-year-old won't find minutes any easier to come by with the Blues as he will have to outwork Robert Bortuzzo and Jordan Schmaltz for a spot in the third pairing.
-Since tallying 12 points during the 2011-12 campaign, Prosser has failed to reach double-digits.
-His limited offensive production -- combined with uncertain minutes -- make him fantasy irrelevant in all but the deepest of deep leagues.
+Prosser was used sparingly in Minnesota last season, logging a mere 39 contests.
+The 31-year-old won't find minutes any easier to come by with the Blues, as he will have to outwork Robert Bortuzzo and Jordan Schmaltz for a spot on the third pairing.
+Since tallying 12 points during the 2011-12 campaign, Prosser has failed to reach double digits for five straight seasons.
+His limited offensive production and uncertain minutes make him irrelevant in all but the deepest of deep fantasy leagues.

 More News